‘HELLO ESME, LOVELY day isn’t it? How about a bite to eat?’ Oskar Black asked hopefully.

 ‘Pappa didn’t even die of a heart attack he-’

+Oskar lost his patience and couldn’t stop himself from uttering the inevitable mistake.
 ‘Now listen here Esme- you are not my mamma!
-I am sixty-eight years old, the CEO of this company and your new boss.
+I am sixty-eight years old, the new CEO of this company and your boss.
 If I want to eat that’s exactly what I’m going to do.
 Do you hear me?
 I will go to the tea room.
 Now!’

-Apparently she did.
+Apparently, she did.
 With a creak that sounded more like a sigh, Esme opened her doors.

 ‘Pappa must have had rocks in his head when he allowed an artificial intelligence with a matriarch complex to be installed in the main lift.’

-Despite his white knuckled grip on the stair rail, Bruno’s easy exit caused Oskar to stumble twisting his ankle.
+Despite his white-knuckled grip on the stair rail, Bruno’s easy exit caused Oskar to stumble twisting his ankle.